-Dr. Kelvin Choi investigates disparities in tobacco use and tobacco product use patterns among minority populations.
+Dr. Kelvin Choi is a Stadtman Tenure-Track Investigator.
+He investigates disparities in tobacco use and tobacco product use patterns among minority populations.
 Dr. Choi also examines how tobacco marketing (including price, placement, promotion, and products) influences tobacco use disparities and how to leverage marketing approaches to reduce tobacco use disparities, particularly among young adults.

 Dr. Choi and his group determine how tobacco use influences the social determinants of health using a life course perspective.
 For example, his research team found that smoking influences the sleep quality in youth, which can affect their academic performance and subsequent college enrollment.